 Every year we receive reports of runners cars being broken into.
 A race of this size draws attention so please don’t advertise your valuables by packing your boot with wallets, handbags, tog bags and clothing in full view of other participants and members of the public when you arrive.
 We recommend that you put what you need after the race in the boot before leaving your home and drive to the event in what you are racing in.
 Don’t make a show of storing your items in your car at the start of any road race including the Gun Run.

 We offer secure tog bag facilities sponsored by Biddulphs.
-Their truck will be at the stadium starting area of the race and will transport bags to the finish where they can be collected.
-Bags are left entirely at runners own risk, so use a small padlock to secure your kit bag, please don’t bring excessive valuables or money and switch off your phone.
+One of their trucks will be at the car park at the bottom of Fritz Sonnenberg, with two more at the rear of the start.
+They will transport bags to the finish where they can be collected.
+Bags are left entirely at runners own risk, so use a small padlock to secure your kit bag.
+Please don’t bring excessive valuables or money and switch off your phone.

-We have a combined total of 200 toilets and urinals at the start and the finish of the race.
+We have a combined total of 216 toilets and urinals at the start and the finish of the race.
 There is also one toilet at each water table.
+Public toilets on the route will be open.
 Beware of queues so make sure you arrive early if you know you need to use the facilities.

-The start is located on Beach Road, Muille Point and the finish will be on the fields at Hamilton's Rugby Club.
-Many runners arrange to meet at the AAC information tent at the finish - look for the AAC white flag.
+The start is located on Beach Road (near the Water Club) and the finish will be on the fields at Hamilton's Rugby Club.
+Many runners arrange to meet at the AAC information tent at the finish (look for the AAC white flag).
 Please don’t wait for finishers at the end of the race chutes as this causes congestion.

 5km runners getting ready to start